rokath/trice/README.md

   - Would add little performance and code overhead.
   - Would sligtly change target timing (testing).
   - User can add its own switches anywhere.
-  - The really fast `TRICE` macro execution does not disturb the target code execution.
+  - The short `TRICE` macro code negligible.
   - The trice output is encryptable, if needed.
   - The PC **trice** tool offers command line switches to `-pick` or `-ban` several *trice* channels for the runtime display.